freedomofpress/securedrop-workstation/README.md

 Individual tests can be run with `make <test-name>`, where `test-name` is one of `test-svs`, `test-journalist`, `test-whonix`, or `test-disp`.

 Be aware that running tests *will power down running SecureDrop VMs, and may result in data loss*.
 Only run tests in a development / testing environment.

+#### Integration tests

+These tests exercise the full submission handling process.
+These are unique in that they require communication and coordination across multiple VMs, which is challenging in the Qubes world (where, by design, communication among VMs is restricted).
+This is particularly true concerning `dom0`.
+We've developed a process for communicating back to `sd-journalist` to enable feedback to the user and can leverage that framework for running tests which cross VMs.
+But, that requires we run tests from `sd-journalist`.

+To run the integration tests, copy the `tests/integration` directory to `sd-journalist` from the root of the checked-out project:

+    $ qvm-copy integration

+...and type `sd-journalist` in the Qubes dialog.

+Open a shell on `sd-journalist`, and copy the directory out of QubesIncoming:

+    $ mv QubesIncoming/work/integration ~

+and run tests with

+    $ cd integration
+    $ ./test-integration

+get some info on running tests with `test-integration --help`

+[1] Due to a [Qubes bug](https://github.com/freedomofpress/securedrop-workstation/issues/46), we're using a non-disposable instance of this VM for decryption currently.
+When the Qubes bug is fixed, we can easily migrate to a disposable instance.